Why Literacy Matters

 Help students learn digital literacy, or help maintain our lending library of laptop computers, headphones, and hotspots.

-Volunteer Teaching at ALP
+Volunteering at ALP

 Learn more about the commitment and how you can apply.
 Thank you so much for your interest in this rewarding volunteer path!